-We have audited the accompanying financial statements of Alta California Regional Center, Inc. (a California nonprofit corporation), which comprise the statement of financial position as of June 30, 2015 and 2014 and the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended and the related notes to the financial statements.
+We have audited the accompanying financial statements of Alta California Regional Center, Inc. (a California nonprofit corporation), which comprise the statement of financial position as of June 30, 2016 and the related statements of activities and changes in net assets, functional expenses, and cash flows for the years then ended and the related notes to the financial statements.
+The financial statements of Alta California Regional Center, Inc. as of and for the year ended June 30, 2015, were audited by other auditors whose report dated January 11, 2016, expressed an unqualified opinion on those statements.